randomcodegen/Archipelago/worlds/wl/docs/setup_en.md

 ## Generating and Patching a Game

-1. Download the [WarioLand.yaml](https://github.com/randomcodegen/Archipelago_WL/releases/latest) and put it in the C:\ProgramData\Archipelago\Players folder
-2. Download [wl.apworld](https://github.com/randomcodegen/Archipelago_WL/releases/latest) and put it in C:\ProgramData\Archipelago\lib\worlds
+1. Download [wl.apworld](https://github.com/randomcodegen/Archipelago_WL/releases/latest) and put it in C:\ProgramData\Archipelago\lib\custom_worlds
-3. Download [_bizhawk.apworld](https://github.com/Zunawe/Archipelago/releases/tag/bizhawk_beta-2) and put it in C:\ProgramData\Archipelago\lib\worlds (This step is not required when using Archipelago 0.4.4)
+2. Generate the required .yaml file in the Launcher (Generate Template Options) and then put the Wario Land.yaml file into the .\players\ folder.
 3. Follow the general Archipelago instructions for [generating a game](../../Archipelago/setup/en#generating-a-game).
 This will generate an output file for you.
 Your patch file will have the `.apwl` file extension.
-4. Drag&Drop the *.apwl Patch-File onto ArchipelagoLauncher.exe (or onto ArchipelagoBizHawkClient.exe on AP 0.4.4)
+4. Drag&Drop the *.apwl Patch-File onto ArchipelagoBizHawkClient.exe
 6. If this is your first time patching, you will be prompted to locate your vanilla ROM.
 7. A patched `.gb` file will be created in the same place as the patch file.
 8. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your